imatsatsos/silverblue-post-install/README.md

 ## Setup a Fedora Toolbox
 Creates a Fedora toolbox, installs some packages and speeds up dnf for this container

-## Speed up permorance, boot and shutdown
+## Speed up performance, boot and shutdown
 ### These are not tested on AMD machines.
 Grub timeout changed from 5 secs to 2 secs
 Systemd stop units timeouts changed from 90secs to 15secs